dat-labs/dat-api-sdk/docs/Namespace.md

 # Namespace

-namespace the data is associated with
+The namespace the data is associated with.

 ## Properties